graemenelson/posterous_tmbundle/README.md

 ## Gotchas

+* The posts aren't secure, I need to look at getting SSL working when posting to Posterous
 * There is no error checking at this time, if you hit *Cancel* on the input dialogs, it will continue on
 * I am not happy with all the dialog inputs, I will look into revising this.